MissingNO123/VRBS_Power_Control/README.md

 ```bash
 pip install bleak
 ```
-If the installation of bleak fails on Windows, you might need to install the C++ CMake tools [from the Visual Studio Installer](https://visualstudio.microsoft.com/vs/community/)
+If the installation of bleak fails on Windows, you might need to upgrade pip, or if that still fails, install the C++ CMake tools [from the Visual Studio Installer](https://visualstudio.microsoft.com/vs/community/)

 ### Linux